uvarc/rc-learning/content/notes/fiji-scripting/index.md

 ## ResultsTable {#resultstable-id}

-The [ResultsTable][resultstable] class is used for storing measurement results and strings as columns of values.
+The [ResultsTable](https://imagej.nih.gov/ij/developer/api/ij/ij/measure/ResultsTable.html) class is used for storing measurement results and strings as columns of values.

 **Common statements:**